techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 ### PSTN calls

-PSTN calls are made and received using a phone number and require a Teams Phone license.
+PSTN calls are made and received using a phone number.
 Your users can access AI generated notes and recommended tasks for PSTN calls through the **Recap** button in the Calls app in Teams.

 :::image type="content" source="media/i-recap-pstn-small.png" alt-text="Screenshot of intelligent call for PSTN calls in the Calls app." lightbox="media/i-recap-pstn-expand.png":::